 Tip #3: Facilitate by creating an imperfect context.

 Facilitating is creating contexts that are incomplete, impermanent and imperfect, to invite other people’s input.
-Creating contexts that are incomplete, impermanent and imperfect is how you can facilitate the engagement of employees in any kind of company and under any circumstances.
+Creating contexts that are incomplete, impermanent and imperfect is how you can facilitate employee commitment and engagement in any kind of company and under any circumstances.

 Facilitating interactions is the secret towards engaging people in your company.